The Last Pharaoh of Egypt: A Fictional Account of Cleopatra's Final Hours as Told by Her Handmaiden

 She nodded in acquiescence.

 "I cannot be the Cleopatra they cry out for in this world any longer.
 I am loathe to leave this world but I will join Isis in eternity.
 That is all that is left for me now."

-I watched as she shifted the box and cradled it carefully as she slowly rose from the gilded and ebony chair.
+I watched as she shifted the box and cradled it carefully as she slowly rose from the gilded, ebony chair.
 The netted linen cloth hanging ceiling to floor at her bed fluttered briefly, the only breeze in the room caused by the stir of her movements as she passed.

 "I don't know where your Bes is, Amnet," she said to me as she turned away from the hypnotizing blazes, "it is very likely that he is dead, alongside Marc Antony.
 If he did not die by his own hand, his life would have been taken by Octavian's men."

 "I implore you again, let us try to flee with the children.
 Though you may feel Ceasarian is lost, you still have the twins and the baby.
-There are those who would give you safe passage."
+There are those in the city who would give you safe passage."

 She is at once a general, a leader, a queen, a lover, a mother.
 She is hated for this, she is loved for this.